 Volcanic Aerosol Forcing

-AR5 concluded that, on inter-annual time scales, the radiative effects of volcanic aerosols are a dominant natural driver of climate variability, with the greatest effects occurring within the first 2–5 years following a strong eruption.
-Reconstructions of radiative forcing by volcanic aerosols used in the Paleoclimate Modelling Intercomparison Project Phase III (PMIP3) simulations and in AR5 featured short-lived perturbations of a range of magnitudes, with events of greater magnitude than –1 W m-2 (annual mean) occurring on average every 35–40 years, although no associated assessment of confidence was given.
+The AR5 concluded that, on interannual time scales, the radiative effects of volcanic aerosols are a dominant natural driver of climate variability, with the greatest effects occurring within the first 2–5 years following a strong eruption.
+Reconstructions of radiative forcing by volcanic aerosols used in the Paleoclimate Modelling Intercomparison Project Phase III (PMIP3) simulations and in AR5 featured short-lived perturbations of a range of magnitudes, with events of greater magnitude than –1 W m–2 (annual mean) occurring on average every 35–40 years, although no associated assessment of confidence was given.
 This section focuses on advances in reconstructions of stratospheric aerosol optical depth (SAOD), whereas Chapter 7 focuses on the effective radiative forcing of volcanic aerosols, and Chapter 5 assesses volcanic emissions of CO2 and CH4; tropospheric aerosols are discussed in Section 2.2.6.
 Cross-Chapter Box 4.1 undertakes an integrative assessment of volcanic effects including potential for 21st century effects.